liuzhaoguo/FreeROI/README.md

 `quick_start.sh` to install them automatically.
 By default, a new virtual python environment would be generated using `virtualenv`.

-#### Install sip and PyQt4
+### Install sip and PyQt4

 Third, [SIP](http://www.riverbankcomputing.com/software/sip/download) and
 [PyQt4](http://www.riverbankcomputing.com/software/pyqt/download) should be
 installed.

-Untar these package, and install them like this
+Untar these packages, and install them like this
 ```
 # install SIP
 $ cd SIP